NicDuquette/Beamer-template/README.md

 Required-by: stata-kernel, qtconsole, nbconvert, jupyter-console, ipython
 ```

-From there, I can navigate to
+Using that location, I can navigate to
 `/Library/Frameworks/Python.framework/Versions/3.8/lib/python3.8/site-packages/pygments/styles/`
 and copy the custom style files.